 There are many instances of inscription, dedication, marks of ownership, and messages.
-I like to look up addresses written into digitized books in Google Maps.
+You can look up addresses written into digitized books in Google Maps.

 There’s often all kinds of writing that’s been rescinded, scratched out, or not even fully formed (doodles!).

 The blank margins, endpapers and protective tissue are inviting as a place to draw.
-Black-and-white plates are inviting to paint and color.
+Black-and-white illustrations are inviting to paint and color.

-Library books hold all kinds of library artifacts, from donation plates to circulation slips, from barcodes to card folders, and more.
+Library books hold all kinds of institutional artifacts, from donation bookplates to circulation slips, from barcodes to card folders, and more.